kartikay-bagla/jekyll-now/_posts/2019-01-06-Decisions-Decisions-What-If.md

 ---
 layout: post
-title: Decisions Decisionsm But What If?
+title: Decisions Decisions But What If?
 ---

 To make decisions, we must compare things.
 And to compare things, we need logic.